boristsr/gdcorner-website/_posts/2019-01-13-RainbowSixRevivalProject.md

 ## Current Progress

 So far I’m able to completely read all textures, static meshes and have mostly decoded/imported map files.
-I’m tracking [progress of file formats here](https://github.com/boristsr/RainbowSixFileConverters/blob/master/FileFormats.md).
+This is the [project repository](https://github.com/boristsr/RainbowSixFileConverters) and I’m tracking the [progress of file formats here](https://github.com/boristsr/RainbowSixFileConverters/blob/master/FileFormats.md).
 I believe the majority of the work was in the level format which is mostly decoded now, but there is still a lot to go with some remaining challenges.

 ### Materials